zhupingqi/RuiJi.Slice/3DTools/README.txt

 -------------
 Known Issues:
 -------------
-•	Inking support:
+?Inking support:
 Inking is possible with the 2D on 3D code, but it requires you to set the ContainsInk dependency property on Interactive3DDecorator to true.
 This then causes an InvalidateArrange to occur whenever the mouse is moved.
 Because the InvalidateArrange could potentially be computationally costly, this property is set to false by default.
 See the Channel9Demo included in the Samples directory, for an example of how to set this dependency property.

-•	Styles and Triggers
+?Styles and Triggers
 Because the Interactive3DDecorator is changing the hidden content based on what 2D on 3D object the mouse is over, certain styling issues can appear.
 This is due to the fact that the 2D Visuals that appears on the 3D objects are being added and removed from the Visual